discoproject/disco/doc/start/install.rst

 story short, Disco works as follows:

  * Disco users start Disco jobs in Python scripts.
- * Jobs requests are sent over HTTP to the master that sits behind a Lighttpd web server.
+ * Jobs requests are sent over HTTP to the master.
- * Master is an Erlang process that receives requests from Lighttpd over SCGI.
+ * Master is an Erlang process that receives requests over HTTP.
  * Master launches another Erlang process, worker supervisor, on each node over SSH.
  * Worker supervisors run Disco jobs as Python processes.